How to Build Fair Performance Reviews with Objective Data

 - [Received positive feedback from Product team]

-• Integrates with Jira, GitHub, Slack, and other tools
+- Connects to Jira, GitHub, Slack, calendar, and other tools automatically

-• Captures contributions, collaboration patterns, and engagement signals
+- Captures contributions, collaboration patterns, and engagement signals in real time

-• Identifies notable moments (late-night fixes, critical contributions)
+- Identifies notable moments (late-night fixes, critical contributions, mentoring)

 Step 4: Generate Data-Driven Performance Summary